PUCL, PEN International condemn FIR against Scroll.in’s Supriya Sharma

 In a statement, PUCL called Sharma the “most recent victim of state attack on the media”.
 “The criminal provisions slapped on the Scroll journalists are bizarre and do not even apply to the complaint made by the aggrieved individual,” the PUCL said.
 Sharma has been booked under the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989.
 The FIR filed on June 13 has also charged Sharma under Sections 501 and 269 of the Indian Penal Code.
 While the former deals with printing “defamatory matter”, the latter pertains to “negligent act likely to spread infection of disease dangerous to life”.

-Mala Devi, the Scheduled Caste woman who Sharma interviewed, claimed in her police complaint that she had gone hungry due to the lockdown.
+Mala Devi, the Scheduled Caste woman who Sharma interviewed, claimed in her police complaint that she had not gone hungry due to the lockdown.
 She also accused Sharma of not accurately reporting her employment status.

 “The story says Mala is a domestic worker, while in the FIR Mala says she is a sanitation worker with the Varanasi Municipality,” the human rights organisation said.
 “It is very conceivable that Mala Devi, being connected to the Municipal body, can be pressurised to state anything on threat of losing her job.”